 Despite years of updates and bug fixes, Apex players are always posting reports of freezing and crashing on the game’s forums.
 Some players are experiencing game-jittering, while others are saying they can’t join a match at all.
 Ensuring that a game runs well across an almost infinite number of potential computer configurations is a hefty task.
 While developer Respawn Entertainment continues to patch game client issues, there are a few steps you can take on your own to smooth things over.

 Here’s what to do if you’re experiencing freezing and crashes in Apex.

-Apex freezing and crashing checklist
+Apex Legends freezing and crashing checklist

-If you’ve met all of Apex’s minimum requirements and you’re still scratching your head as to why you’re unable to join the game, there are a few tweaks you can make to your system that could help solve the issue.
+If you’ve met all of Apex’s minimum requirements and you’re still scratching your head as to why you’re unable to enter the game, there are a few tweaks you can make to your system that could help solve the issue.

-Update your driver
+Update your drivers

-Downgrade your driver
+Downgrade your drivers